SamyakJain-DS/cyclistics/README.md

 The first project from the google professional data analyst course, completed under the course's guidance.

 Note : data folder is missing from the files , cause the files were too large and I am currently having trouble trying to upload them.
+This folder contained all the raw data and the excel file that I worked on

 ## Objective